Why Dogs Pull On The Lead

 You will no longer need a Harness or Halti or any other form of restraint.

-These devices do not train the dog to walk to heel they only inhibit it and causes pain.
+These devices never train dogs to walk to heel, they only inhibit it.

 My method trains correct heel work.
 Given time you should be able to get the dog walking to heel without the lead, and without the jingler when on the lead.

-Let me state for the record that I do not like Harnesses, Halti’s the Gentle Leader or any other contraption that works on inflicting pain.
+I do not like Harnesses, Halti’s or any other contraption that works on inflicting pain and discomfort.

 There are a number of reasons I say that.
-The first one is they are not made by Harry Potter, and they are not magical.
+The first one is they are not made by Harry Potter.

+They are not mystical or magical.
 So how do you imagine they work?
 It is very simple, they work on pain and discomfort.

 In the case of head restraints They pull down the head so the chin comes down to the chest.
 Try it?, pull your chin down on your chest and see how it feels.
-Can you breath?
+Can you breathe?
 Do you feel comfortable?

-Secondly they tighten round the muzzle the most sensitive part of a dog.
-And that really hurts.
+Secondly they tighten round the muzzle at the most sensitive part of a dog.
+And that hurts.

-Harnesses compress the chest and the lungs and tighten under the armpits of the front legs.
+Harnesses compress the chest and the lungs, and tighten under the armpits of the front legs, nipping the sensitive skin under what would be our armpits.

 You can always tell if a “Training Aid” works by pain and discomfort.
 Simply take it of and f put on a normal lead and collar. if the dog still pulls then you know that is works by hurting your dog,